CEMA-MRC-Hackathon/human-resources/README.md

 - Integrated Human Resource Information System (iHRIS)

 **Implementation**
 - Aligned with efforts from Presidential taskforce on HRH reforms

+**Analytical Plan**

+By the end of the week we plan to:
+1. compile data on HIV burden by county
+2. compile time time needed to treat each case by cadre
+3. combine (1) with (2) to determine total time resources needed per county
+4. collate human time resources available by county and cadre (=time resources available)
+5. compare time resources available (4) vs need (3) to determine unmet needs
+6. create dashboard
+7. create data visualiations, including maps of (1-5)
+8. decide on priority model extensions